 The commercial Runza are rectangular, but Runzas are much easier to make in a square shape, and a square is easier than a bun or a half-moon.
 I settled on a square, about 5 x 5 after trying them larger.
 The larger ones rose a bit better, the smaller were denser, and I used about the same amount of filling in each.

 Now most people, it seems, just like to grab a bit of dough, roll it in a ball, spread it out and stuff it.
 I tried that and it was messy and there were always a couple of leakers no matter how well I thought I had it sealed.
 Some of the sizes were larger or smaller and some had more or less filling and they were just *gasp* ugly, lol!
-At least mine were.
-I just found it easiest to roll the dough off, mark it out and add a scoop of filling to each square assembly line style.
+At least mine was.
+I just found it easiest to roll the dough off, mark it out and add a scoop of filling to each square assembly-line style.
 Then I just sealed them up tightly.

 I let the Runza rise right on the baking tray, covered with a towel for about 20 while my oven preheated, although that time can vary depending on how warm your kitchen is.
 They don’t have to “double” in size because they’ll have some oven “spring” (rise a bit after the Runzas (Bierocks) are in the oven.)
 When you take your Runzas (Bierocks) out and while they are still piping hot, brush the tops with butter.
 Just open up a stick of butter and run it across the tops of the buns and it will melt right onto them.
 Note added: When I baked these in the winter, I found I had to add a little oil to the top before leaving them to rise or they dried out in the low humidity and didn’t rise properly.
 Ii just sprayed them lightly.